luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 account required pam_unix.so
 ```

-That's it for `dovecot`, at this point you can start/enable the `dovecot` service:
+That's it for Dovecot, at this point you can start/enable the `dovecot` service:

 ```sh
 systemctl start dovecot.service